Uyanide/AuTUMoodle/README.md

 > [!TIP]
 >
-> To set up a scheduled task, you may consider using `cron` on Linux systems or `Task Scheduler` on Windows systems. e.g. a `cron` job that runs every day at 2am (with Docker):
+> To set up a scheduled task, one may consider using `cron` on Linux systems or `Task Scheduler` on Windows systems. e.g. a `cron` job that runs every day at 2am (with Docker):
 >
 > ```sh
 > 0 2 * * * docker start -a autumoodle